 |Maintenance||2 Years/25,000 Miles|

-Hyundai Elantra -- Here's an example of a larger car that can be had for iQ-level money.
-The Elantra is basically better at everything besides parking.
+2015 Hyundai Elantra -- The Elantra is an example of a larger car that can be had for iQ-level money and is basically better at everything besides parking.

 2015 Kia Rio -- The Rio hatchback is a tempting alternative to the iQ, as it's packed with space and features while remaining within shouting distance of the Scion's compact dimensions.

 Used Volkswagen Golf -- The Golf is what we'd call a premium economy car, meaning that it's out of the iQ's league if you're comparing new to new.
 As a certified pre-owned option, though, the Golf easily drops into the Scion's price range or even below.